• About Us

 Although you may file for a protective order on your own, having an experienced and skilled attorney in your corner can make the process much easier.
 The knowledgeable domestic violence lawyers at Kurtz & Blum have extensive experience helping domestic violence survivors in Wake County and throughout North Carolina get protection from their abusers.

 If you are suffering from physical, emotional, or sexual abuse, our compassionate lawyers are ready to protect your rights and help you break free from the harmful cycle of mistreatment.
-To learn more about how to file a protective order in North Carolina, schedule a free consultation with us today.
+To learn more about how to file a protective order in North Carolina, schedule a confidential consultation with us today.

 What Is a Domestic Violence Protective Order (50B)?